 Conversely, playing a game that yields a higher house edge of 4.03% means the player will receive only $95.97 of every $100 wagered on average.

-Of course, this is not to say he or she will get back precisely $95.97 and $97.07 from these two slots at the end of each round.
-The player will lose more than $100 at times, break even at others, or win more than this amount if they trigger a lucrative bonus feature.
+Of course, this does not mean the player will receive exactly $95.97 or $97.07 from these two slots at the end of each round.
+The player may lose more than $100 at times, break even at others, or win more than this amount if they trigger a lucrative bonus feature.

-The exact winnings or losses at the end of each spin normally differ from the expected theoretical return of the game but the results will eventually average out in the long term.
+The exact winnings or losses at the end of each spin normally differ from the game’s expected theoretical return, but the results will eventually average out in the long term.
 This is where standard deviation comes into play.

 Determining Means and Standard Deviation

-One must first work out the mean of the entire set before one can determine its standard deviation.
-There are two ways to compute means and both are fairly simple if you have a rudimentary knowledge of math.
-We shall use a simple set of four values (2, 6, 4, 8) for demonstration.
+You must first calculate the mean of the entire set before you can determine its standard deviation.
+There are two ways to compute means, and both are straightforward if you have a basic understanding of math.
+We will use a simple set of four values (2, 6, 4, 8) for demonstration.

 The Concept of Variance

-Variance is another broadly used term in the gambling circles and denotes the square of a given game’s standard deviation, i.e. Va = SD2.
+Variance is another widely used term in gambling circles and denotes the square of a game’s standard deviation, i.e., Va = SD2.
 Conversely, you can compute the SD by taking the square root of the variance.
-Both variance and standard deviation are basically measurements of the same thing.
+Both variance and standard deviation essentially measure the same concept.

-Gamblers, casino operators, software providers, and gambling authors commonly prefer to use the term variance for brevity and simplicity.
-It is easier to say a slot has ‘low variance’ than to use the expression ‘low standard deviation’.
+Gamblers, casino operators, software providers, and gambling authors commonly prefer the term variance for brevity and simplicity, as it is easier to say a slot has “low variance” than to say it has “low standard deviation”.

 The Concept of Volatility

-Many people use the term volatility interchangeably to denote either variance or standard deviation, depending on the specific context.
-In the context of gambling, players typically use it in reference to the degree of short-term unpredictability of the outcomes in a given game.
+Many people use the term volatility interchangeably with variance or standard deviation, depending on context.
+In gambling, players typically use it to refer to the degree of short-term unpredictability in a game’s outcomes.

 Volatility Levels in Online Slots